friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 ### HiDPI (Display Scaling)

-Friction now has proper HiDPI *(Display Scaling)* support and should be usable on with any display scaling.
+Friction now has proper HiDPI *(Display Scaling)* support.

-Linux support is considered complete.
+Linux support is considered more or less complete.
 Some icons on Windows may have a small offset when scaling, this will be resolved at some point *(could also be a theme issue)*.

-* **Note** *that these changes are for the UI, the viewer overlay still needs fixes for HiDPI*
+* **Note** *that these changes are for the UI, the viewer overlay may still need fixes for HiDPI*
 * **Note** *that Interface Scaling in preferences has now been disabled.
 Friction will adapt to the desktop as much as possible and will in any case be better than the previous user override that only worked on some parts of the UI*

 ### Split Clip